Resources

 Introduction

-In this project, I implemented a digital circuit capable of performing a fundamental image-processing task: combining adjacent pixels with different weights.
+In this project, I implemented a digital circuit capable of performing a common image-processing task: combining adjacent pixels with different weights.

 Implementation